crash-g/bottino/README.md

 Just use `cargo run`.
 The bot expects the `TELOXIDE_TOKEN` environment variable to be defined, with the bot token to use as value.

-The log level can be customized using the `RUST_LOG` environment variable (e.g., `export RUST_LOG=info`).
+Upon start the bot will create a Sqlite database named `treasurer.db` in the folder where it is started.

-Please note that upon start the bot will create a Sqlite database named `treasurer.db` in the folder where it is started.
+The log level is `INFO` and is hard-coded in the code (see `main.rs`).
+Logs are written to the `log` folder and files are rotated when they are larger than 10 megabytes.
+Only the last two files are kept.

 ## TODO list